Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 The new Templar is all about spending Focus, particularly on Volt, which is now a free action, and meant to complement your Rend to keep up the damage output.
 Many abilities were overhauled to be simpler and with a more clear purpose.

 [list]
-[*] Ability tree almost entirely redesigned.
+[*] Ability tree reordered.
+[*] Most abilities had their descriptions improved for clarity.
-[*] Rend - no longer has a chance to knockback/stun/disorient and its damage no longer scales with Focus.
-New icon.
+[*] Rend - new icon.
-[*] Templar Focus - having Focus no longer provides passive benefits of any kind, and most abilities no longer have Focus scaling.
-[*] Volt - now a free action.
-Damage rebalanced to 2-3 / 3-4 / 4-5, crits psionic enemies for +2 extra damage.
-Description now mentions that it ignores armor.
+[*] Volt - no longer ends turn.
 [*] Parry - now is a defensive ability that cannot be interrupted.
 [*] Aftershock - no longer stacks with itself.
-[*] Amplify - no longer costs Focus to use.
-Can be used with regular or Momentum action, does not end turn.
-Now makes target take +33% base damage from the next attack.
-[*] Reflect - now requires Parry and works like an empowered version of Parry that costs 1 Focus and a Momentum action to reflect the next attack directed at the Templar.
-Focus cost is not applied if no attack is reflected.
-Reflected attack can miss, the chance to hit is equal to Templar's Aim.
-Enemy cover defense is ignored.
-[*] Deflect - now is an active ability.
-Free action that costs 2 Focus, and allows the Templar to deflect the next attack directed at them.
-Lasts indefinitely, doesn't stack.
+[*] Overcharge - since it applies only to non-lethal Rend attacks, chance has been increased to 100%.
+[*] Amplify - now consistently increases total attack damage.
+[*] Deflect and Reflect - now have separate rolls, and both rolls happen before Parry.
+Reflected attack now uses Templar's Aim for hit chance instead of a flat chance and ignores target's cover Defense bonus.
+[*] Exchange and Invert - Focus cost removed.
+Can be activated with regular and Momentum action points.
+Cooldown increased from 1 turn to 2.
+Exchange can no longer target turrets.
+[*] Pillar - now a free action.
+Cast range limited to 18 tiles.
+Can no longer summon on tiles adjacent to units to avoid a bug with Pillar not granting cover in that circumstance.
+Remaining duration now displayed on the Templar as a buff.
 [*] Stun Strike - now is a guaranteed hit and can be interrupted, and instead of disorientation stuns the target.
-[*] Invert - now can target both allied and enemy units, no longer costs Focus, and can be used with Momentum actions.
-[*] Void Conduit - now is a free action and always costs 2 Focus and lasts for 1 turn, and no longer deals initial damage.
-Cooldown removed.
-New icon.
-[*] Ionic Storm - now triggers Momentum and instead of using its own damage values just hits enemies with Volt.
-Hits twice if used at 2 Focus.
-[*] Pillar - removed from the tree due to currently unsolvable bugs with the way it grants cover.
-[*] Overcharge, Exchange, Deep Focus, Arc Wave - replaced with new perks that fulfill similar purposes.
+Knockback is still not guaranteed.
+[*] Void Conduit - new icon.
+Can be interrupted.
+Visualization hang resolved.
+Instead of dealing 3 damage when used and draining 2 HP per [b]action[/b] at the start of enemy turn, it drains 2 HP when used, and then 2 HP every [b]turn[/b] at the start of the player's turn.
+Now correctly disables for the number of turns equal to Templar's Focus when cast.
+Cooldown increased to 3 turns.
+[*] Ghost - no longer ends turn, and has a 5 turn cooldown instead of 1 use per mission.
+Ghost now always has the same base HP as the Templar that summoned it.
+The confusing mechanic that made its HP scale with Focus is removed.
 [*] Bladestorm - renamed to "Zeal" and is always present in the ability tree (no longer an XCOM row random perk).
 New icon.
-[*] Reaper - removed as possible XCOM row perks.
-Sort of replaced by Arc Overload.
+[*] Reaper - always present in the ability tree (no longer an XCOM row random perk).
 [*] XCOM row perks - significantly expanded with more fun picks.
-Fortress removed for the crime of being stupid and OP.
-[*] New ability: Soul Shot - a ranged version of Rend that can miss.
-Has innate bonus of +20 Aim.
-[*] New ability: Overdraw (replaces Overcharge) - Rend and Soul Shot always generate a point of Focus, even when they don't kill the target.
-[*] New ability: Seal - your abilities mark enemies until the end of turn.
-If an ally kills a marked enemy, you generate 1 Focus.
-Triggers once per turn.
-[*] New ability: Spectral Stride - activate to allow yourself to walk through obstacles and jump to the top of ledges and structures until the end of turn.
-3 turn cooldown.
-Free action.
-[*] New ability: Surge (replaces Arc Wave) - spending Focus charges your shard gauntlets, causing your next Rend or Soul Shot to generate a psionic wave that will hit other enemies near the primary target with Volt.
-[*] New ability: Arc Overload - when at maximum Focus, activate to become overloaded until the end of turn.
-While overloaded, killing an enemy with Volt grants an action point.
 [/list]

 [h1]SPARK[/h1]